 For the pistou sauce:

-- Cover with plastic wrap and keep in the fridge until the soup is ready.
+- Store until needed.
+Cover with plastic wrap and keep in the fridge until the soup is ready.

 For the soup:

-- In a large bowl, cover the beans with water by 5cm (2 inch), add 1 tsp of salt and let them soak overnight.
+- Soak the beans overnight.
+In a large bowl, cover the beans with water by 5 cm (2 in) and let them soak overnight.

-- Cover with 1.5L (6 ¼ cup) of water, stir with a wooden spoon and bring to the boil over medium heat.
+- Make the soup.
+Drain and rinse the beans.
+Put them iton a cookpot or a Dutch oven, along with the chopped vegetables (except for the chopped potato and zucchinis) and 3 tsp of salt.
+Cover with 1.5L (6 ¼ cup) of water, stir with a wooden spoon and bring to a boil over medium heat.
 Then cover with a lid, reduce the heat to low and let simmer gently for 1h.

-- Add the pasta, put the lid back on and cook for a further 15 min.
-When ready the pasta should be soft enough to eat but still have a bite to it.
+- Add the rest of the ingredients.
+After 1h add the chopped potato and zucchinis and stir with the wooden spoon.
+Put the lid back on and let simmer for 30 min.
+Lastly, add the pasta, put the lid back on and cook for a further 15 min.
+When ready the pasta should be soft enough to eat but still have a slight bite to it (aldente).
 If the soup is too thick, add a splash of water to loosen.

-- Stir well and serve with the pistou sauce, and more grated cheese and some good quality slices of bread if desired.
+- Serve.
+Stir well and serve with the pistou sauce, more grated cheese and/or slices of good quality bread if desired.

 Pistou sauce can keep for up to 1 month in the fridge if it is always covered with olive oil to maintain its freshness.